Mathematics

 MATHEMATICS 120—INTRODUCTION TO PURE MATHEMATICS (QR)

-When schedules allow.
+When schedule allows.
 Credit, three hours.
 Proofs and the foundations of mathematical thought, namely definitions, axioms, and logic.
 Specific topics include geometry and number theory.
 Intended for non-mathematics majors.

 MATHEMATICS 125—CODES AND CONNECTIONS: AN INTRODUCTION TO NUMBER THEORY (QR)